China's Micron ban revives US trade tensions, fuels Asian chip rally | Technology

 Micron's major rivals also saw their shares gain, with South Korea's Samsung Electronics and SK Hynix up 0.9% and 2.1% respectively.
 They trimmed gains later and closed up 0.2% and 0.9%, as analysts expect limited impact on Micron.
 Both Samsung and SK Hynix had no comment.

 "Since Micron's DRAM and NAND products are much less in servers, we believe most of its revenue in China is not generated from telcos and the government.
 Therefore, the ultimate impact on Micron will be quite limited," Jefferies said in a note.
-Micron generated $5.2 billion of revenue from China including $1.7 billion from Hong Kong last year, about 16% of its total revenue, according to Jefferies.
+Micron generated $5 billion of revenue from China including $1.7 billion from Hong Kong last year, about 16% of its total revenue.

 Bernstein said a 2% hit to sales was the most realistic estimate given Micron's exposure to the enterprise and cloud server segment is relatively small.
 Beijing has broadly defined industries it considers "critical" as ones such as public communication and transport but has not specified just what type of business these apply to.